-The coat of arms consists of a shield, in the first field of which is the constellation of the Southern Cross, in the second a golden fleece on a red background, in the third a grain sheaf and in the fourth a crossed threshing machine and a hammer.
-There is a pole in the axis and three sailboats on it.
+The emblem consists of a shield, in the first corner of which is the constellation of the Southern Cross, in the second a golden fleece on a red background, in the third a grain sheaf and in the fourth a crossed threshing machine and a hammer.
+There is a pole on the axis and three sailboats on it.
 The crown of St. Edward hovers above the shield.
 Shieldbearers are a woman in a white robe with the national flag over her shoulder and a Maori chief with a taiaha spear.
 Shieldbearers stand on a fern with a ribbon with the inscription New Zealand.

 The time difference between New Zealand and the UK is 12 hours, between New Zealand and Washington D.C is 18 hours.
-The clock can be forward 1 hour in both directions during the period when daylight saving time changes (change dates are not usually the same).
+The clock can be forward 1 hour in both directions during the period of daylight saving time (Daylight saving time is not usually the same in different countries).